Robotic-Decision-Making-Lab/ardusub_driver/ardusub_teleop/README.md

 ## Configuration Files

-* `joy_teleop.yaml`: specifies configurations for switching between common ArduSub flight modes, toggling velocity and PWM control, and performing manual control with a joystick.
+* `joy_teleop.yaml`: specifies gamepad configurations for switching between common ArduSub flight modes, toggling velocity and PWM control, and performing manual control with a joystick.

 > [!IMPORTANT]
 > The current configuration uses the left trigger as a deadman switch for